manuel-rw/grocy-scanner/README.md

     <h4>Lazy version of <a href="https://github.com/Forceu/barcodebuddy">Barcodebuddy</a></h4>
 </div>

-## About
+## About and Motivation
-Scan your products with a camera and add them to your Grocy in one click.
+Scan EAN8 / EAN16 barcodes on your products with a camera and add them to your [Grocy](https://grocy.info) in one click.
-It attempts to find an existing product with the barcode or will search and create one automatically if Grocy does not know this product yet.
-This only works with Products that have a barcode and are available on one of the providers.

 This is heavily inspired from [barcodebuddy](https://github.com/Forceu/barcodebuddy).
-However, instead of prompting you to create the product, it will create the product itself.
+The key difference is how Grocy Scanner is handling products.
+It will never ask you to  map it to an existing product or manually create it, but create it automatically for you in Grocy.

+Grocy Scanner uses a list of crowd-sourced and proprietary lists from retails to lookup barcodes.
+It was written to recognize products for the most popular retailers in Switzerland, but may find products from retailers in other countries as well.

+## Screenshots

 ![](./Documentation/screenshot-scanner.png)
 ![](./Documentation/screenshot-purchase-product.png)